 Most of Johnston’s work is to be found in the collection of the Royal Photographic Society, now at the V&A in London.
-It is rare to ﬁnd examples on the market.
-This photogravure from one of his most well-known images is from the estate of Margaret Harker.
+It is rare to find examples on the market.
+This photogravure from one of his most well-known images and is from Harker’s estate.
 It is notated on its verso ‘No.1 – the first photograph in the Harker collection’.
 Harker, like Johnston, had a long association with the Royal Photographic Society and, from 1958 to 1960, served as its first female president.
-As well, Harker was the first female professor of photography in the UK.
+Harker was also the first female professor of photography in the UK.
 A distinguished photographic historian, she was instrumental in the development of photographic education.

 Johnston was friends with Alvin Langdon Coburn.
 Although fourteen years older than Coburn, Johnston became something of a protege, which perhaps explains Johnston’s decision to print this image, his most famous, as a photogravure.